 Learning Objectives

-6. Distinguish between homologous and analogous structures
+- Distinguish between homologous and analogous structures

-7. Identify common misconceptions about evolution
+- Recognize common misconceptions about evolution

 Life on Earth

-Biological evolution is defined as change in the heritable characteristics of a population over succeeding generations.
-In more technical terms, evolution is defined as change in the gene pool of a population, measurable as changes in allele frequencies in a population.
+Recall from the What is Life? reading earlier in this course that evolution is an emergent property of life.
+Here we delve deeper into what biological evolution is and does.
+Previously we defined biological evolution as change in the heritable characteristics of a population over succeeding generations.
+In more technical terms, biological evolution is defined as change in the gene pool of a population, measurable as changes in allele frequencies in a population over time.

 The video below defines and gives examples of biological evolution, and ends with a teaser about the role of natural selection in biological evolution.

-Darwin published his theory of evolution in the Origin of Species (1859), with carefully reasoned evidence to support this theory that all life on earth evolved from a common ancestor.
+Darwin published his theory of evolution in On the Origin of Species (1859), with carefully reasoned evidence to support this theory that all life on earth evolved from a common ancestor.
 This theory has been tested in numerous ways by the work of many thousands of scientists.
 Every test has produced results that are consistent with the theory.
 Evolutionary biologists conduct research to elaborate or refine the theory and understand the mechanisms at work in specific populations.
 Evolutionary theory now forms a framework for biological thinking, so that one famous evolutionary biologist wrote that “Nothing in Biology Makes Sense Except in the Light of Evolution” (Dobzhansky, 1973).

 The scientific use of the word theory is very different from the casual, every-day use.
 A scientific theory is an overarching, unifying explanation of phenomena that is well supported by multiple, independent lines of evidence—i.e., composed of hundreds or thousands of independent, well-supported hypotheses.
-For example, germ theory is the theory that explains how microorganisms cause disease, and cell theory explains how cells function as the basic unit of life.

 A few key lines of supporting evidence:

-• geological and fossil record, showing that the Earth is about 4.5 billion years old, and sequential changes in the kinds and forms of living organisms over geological time scales
+- geological and fossil record, showing that the Earth is about 4.5 billion years old, and sequential changes in the kinds and forms of living organisms over geological time scales

-• homologies in body plans, structures, and DNA sequences indicative of common ancestry
+- homologies in body plans, structures, and DNA sequences indicative of common ancestry

-• inference of evolutionary relationships from gene sequence comparisons largely agree with the fossil record, and are consistent with a common origin for all extant life on Earth.
+- inference of evolutionary relationships from gene sequence comparisons largely agree with the fossil record and are consistent with a common origin for all extant life on Earth.

 The video below highlights some of this key supporting evidence in the context of the evolution of whales: